ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. *By comparing to the features from* our seismic hazard zone data.
 1. *Modify current selection by* - *Selecting within current selection*.
 This will only select features from the ones we selected - so we'll only be looking at the large trees.
 1. Click *OK*.
 A window will pop up showing the progress of the process we started.
 The process may take a few minutes to complete.

+Change your settings back to *Stop algorithm execution when a geometry is invalid*.

 # Further Reading & Resources